-Gibson plays an integral role in the North American energy value chain and is committed to operating its business in a responsible and sustainable manner and recognizes its role and responsibility in shaping a better tomorrow for all stakeholders.
+Gibson plays an integral role in the North American energy value chain and is committed to operating its business in a responsible and sustainable manner.
 Around the world, there has been continued discussion around energy security, affordability and sustainability as the importance of reliable energy from a trusted provider is brought to the forefront.
 Gibson has responded to these challenges by looking for opportunities to drive change beyond the Company's operations and better serve society through continued progress on its ambitious sustainability targets, while continuing to deliver energy in an environmentally and socially conscious manner without losing sight of the interests of all stakeholders.

-Gibson views sustainability as a strategic priority and is committed to integrating and evolving such principles into its everyday business and strategy.
-By conducting its business responsibly through actively managing risk and upholding the highest standards of governance and ethics, Gibson aims to provide long-term value to its Shareholders and other stakeholders.
+Gibson is committed to integrating and evolving such principles into its everyday business and strategy.
+By conducting its business responsibly through actively managing risk and upholding the highest standards of governance and ethics, Gibson aims to provide long-term value to its Shareholders and other key stakeholders.

-The Company continued to enhance its disclosure on its sustainability performance through the release of its 2022 Sustainability Update Report in September 2023, which is available on the Company's website at www.gibsonenergy.com.
-The report focuses on Gibson's sustainability performance and the meaningful work that was accomplished or is currently underway since the 2021 Sustainability Report was published the previous year.
-In addition, the 2022 Sustainability Update Report highlights the progress made toward the Company's sustainability targets and provides an update to Gibson's sustainability performance metrics.
+The Company continued to enhance its disclosure on its sustainability performance through the release of its 2023 Sustainability Report in July 2024, which is available on the Company's website at www.gibsonenergy.com.
+The report focuses on Gibson's sustainability performance and the meaningful work that was accomplished or is currently underway since the 2022 Sustainability Update Report was published the previous year.
+In addition, the 2023 Sustainability Report highlights the progress made toward the Company's sustainability targets and provides an update to Gibson's sustainability performance metrics.
 The report content was guided by the TCFD recommendations as well as the SASB standards for the Midstream and Refining & Marketing industries and the GRI Core option.

-Throughout 2023, Gibson continued its sustainability journey and made progress toward achieving its sustainability targets and Net Zero by 2050 commitment, as outlined in the 2022 Sustainability Update Report.
+Throughout 2024, Gibson continued its sustainability journey and made progress toward achieving its sustainability targets and Net Zero by 2050 commitment, as outlined in the 2023 Sustainability Report.
 The Company has achieved several of its social and governance targets ahead of their respective deadlines and has made progress towards its emissions targets, while recognizing that there remains work to do in optimizing Gibson's emissions profile.
 When bringing new assets into Gibson's portfolio, such as the Gateway Terminal, the Company is committed to ensuring that such assets are operated safely, responsibly and sustainably, while exploring ways to improve the asset's emissions profile.
-The Company recognizes that progress is not linear and is committed to transparent reporting on its journey toward achieving its sustainability targets and helping mitigate the impacts of climate change.
+The Company recognizes that progress is not linear, and is committed to transparent reporting on its journey toward achieving its sustainability targets and helping mitigate the impacts of climate change.
+The following dashboards display the progress made against the targets as of year end 2023: